Onion Boil Recipe – How to Cook Perfectly Soft and Sweet Onions

 Instructions:

-1. Boil onions in salted water until tender.
+1. Boil onions in salted water until fork-tender.

-2. Drain and toss with melted butter and fresh herbs.
+3. Toss with melted butter and sprinkle with fresh herbs.

 Spicy Boiled Onions Recipe for Extra Flavor